George Strait's Song "You'll Be There"

 By David J. Stewart

-Country music is spiritually dangerous.
-The inherent danger is that with all the singing about God and Heaven, no mention is ever made of sin, repentance, judgment, or Jesus Christ.
+Country music from the occult-controlled industry is spiritually dangerous.
+The inherent danger is that with all the singing about God and Heaven, no mention is ever made of sin, repentance and judgment.
+Music is a vehicle by which messages can easily be indoctrinated into the listener's mind.
+Jesus Christ is rarely mentioned.
 The Gospel is missing!
 This is deliberate, because record producers and artists don't dare offend anyone.
 So they produce ecumenical recordings that make vague references to spiritual matters to fill the demand for Gospel recordings.

 Here's a portion of the lyrics from George Strait's 2005 album SOMEWHERE DOWN IN TEXAS, the song YOU'LL BE THERE...